mapbender/mapbender/docs/CONTRIBUTING.md

 In order to create a [bundle], please take a look at its [structure](#bundle-structure).

+> [!IMPORTANT]
-**Don't forget to follow [module] [rules]**!
+> **Don't forget to follow the [module] [rules]**!

-### Create bundle description class
+### Create a bundle description class

-Bundles can contains [Templates], [Elements], [Roles], administration manager menu items or ACL classes.
+Bundles can contain templates, elements, roles, administration manager menu items or ACL classes.
-Bundle class file describes which Templates, Elements or ACL classes are delivered and available for the bundle.
+A bundle class file describes which templates, elements or ACL classes are delivered and available for the bundle.
-The name of bundle description  file should contain full name of bundle and class name like this: `MapbenderMapbenderNameBundle.php`
+The name of the bundle description file should contain the full name of the bundle and its class name, like this:

+> `MapbenderMapbenderNameBundle.php`

-Description class should extend the _MapbenderBundle_ class
+The description class should extend the *MapbenderBundle* class.

 #### Register bundle components

-Methods available to rewrite from _MapbenderBundle_:
+Methods available to rewrite from *MapbenderBundle*:

-* _getElements_ - Should return a list of element classes provided by the bundle.
+* **getElements**: Should return a list of element classes provided by the bundle.
 Each entry in the array should have a fully qualified class name.
-See [source](https://github.com/mapbender/mapbender/blob/release/3.0.6/src/Mapbender/CoreBundle/MapbenderCoreBundle.php#L33) for an example.
-* _getTemplates_ - List of template classes provided by bundle.
+* **getTemplates**: List of template classes provided by bundle.
 Each entry in the array is a fully qualified class name.
-See [source](https://github.com/mapbender/mapbender/blob/release/3.0.6/src/Mapbender/ManagerBundle/MapbenderManagerBundle.php#L33) for an example.
-* _getManagerControllers_ - List of controllers to be embedded into administration manager interface.
+* **getManagerControllers**: List of controllers to be embedded into administration manager interface.
 The list must be an array of arrays, each giving the integer weight, name, route and array of route prefixes to match against.
-See [source](https://github.com/mapbender/mapbender/blob/release/3.0.6/src/Mapbender/ManagerBundle/MapbenderManagerBundle.php#L11) for an example.
-* _getACLClasses_ - List ACL bundle classes.
-See [source](https://github.com/mapbender/mapbender/blob/release/3.0.6/src/Mapbender/CoreBundle/MapbenderCoreBundle.php#L82) for an example.
+* **getACLClasses**: List of ACL bundle classes.
-* _getRoles_ - List bundle roles.
+* **getRoles**: List of bundle roles.
 The list must be an array with
-  * name: String, must start with ROLE_, e.g. ROLE_USER_ADMIN
+  * name: String, must start with ROLE_, e.g. `ROLE_USER_ADMIN`.
   * title: String, human readable, e.g. "Can administrate users"
   * @return array roles.
-See [source](https://github.com/mapbender/mapbender/blob/release/3.0.6/src/Mapbender/ManagerBundle/MapbenderManagerBundle.php#L64) example.

 ### Create composer package

-Create a [composer].json as described in the example.
+Create a `composer.json` as described in the example.

-Dont forget to fill it up:
+Don't forget to fill it up:

-* __authors__ - Is required in order to know the technical director of the [modules].
+* **authors**: Is required in order to know the technical director of the [modules].
-* __name__ - Unique name of the [module].
-You can check the existens by [composer packagist](https://packagist.org/) service.
+* **name**: Unique name of the [module].
+You can check the existence by the [composer packagist](https://packagist.org/) service.
-* __license__ - [license] short name.
+* **license**: Short name of the license.
-* __description__ - Describes the [module].
+* **description**: Describes the [module].
-* __autoload__ - [psr-4] Path to the namespace classes to load them correctly.
+* **autoload**: Path to the namespace classes to load them correctly.
-* __target-dir__ - Path where [bundle] root should be placed in.
+* **target-dir**: Path where [bundle] root should be placed in.

+> [!TIP]
-Better if __autoload__ and __target-dir__ will be copied from example as is, so only [bundle] names should be changed.
+It is better if **autoload** and **target-dir** are copied from the example as is, so only the [bundle] names should be changed.

 ```sh
 {